Nibbl-z/play-yan/README.md

 Videos are stored in AppData > play-yan > video.
 They must be in ogv format.
 Yeah, this is a weird format that I don't think many people use, but it's the only thing that Love2D supports... sorry!
 Also, folders will not work here.

+# Download:

+You can find the game in the [releases tab](https://github.com/Nibbl-z/play-yan/releases/tag/v2.0.0) or on [the itch.io page.](https://nibbl-z.itch.io/play-yan) Unzip it and run the .exe.
+It's that simple!

 # Controls

 ### Main Menu